 By law, auto dealers must obtain a surety bond before receiving a license to operate.
 This bond, commonly called an auto dealer bond, helps protect consumers and ensures dealers follow state and industry regulations.
 Whether applying for a new license or renewing an existing one, all motor vehicle dealers must meet their state’s car dealer bond requirements.
 JM Surety offers fast, affordable bonding solutions to help dealers stay compliant.

-What Is an Auto Dealer Bond?
+What Is an Auto Dealer Bond or Dealer Surety Bond?

 Definition and Purpose of a Vehicle Dealer Bond